-2nd Offense: Student may be suspended up to three days during the investigation.
+2nd Offense: Student may be suspended up to three (3) days.
+During the suspension period, students shall be prohibited from participating in classroom, laboratory, clinical, and school-related activities, and will be marked absent from all scheduled classes.
 May result in dismissal from the College.